neuralmagic/sparsify/README.md

 7. [Compare](#step-6-comparing-experiment-results) the Experiment results.
 8. [Deploy optimized models](#step-7-deploying-your-model-with-deepsparse) with DeepSpare (optional).

-When you finish this quick start, sparsifying your models is as easy as:
+When you finish this quickstart, sparsifying your models is as easy as:

 ```bash
 sparsify.run sparse-transfer --use-case image-classification --data imagenette --optim-level 0.5 --train-kwargs '{"dataset": "imagenette"}'